 call out means to arrange for the hiring of a taxi through a business entity (other than the driver) that, in the ordinary course of its business, arranges for taxis to meet persons who wish to hire a taxi;

+non-cash payment means the payment, other than by means of cash, of any amount payable in respect of the hiring of a taxi-car;

+payment terminal means a device or system used to facilitate a non-cash payment and provided in accordance with regulation 3A;

-region means a region described in the Regional Development Commissions Act 1993 Schedule 1.
+region means a region described in the Regional Development Commissions Act 1993 Schedule 1;

+surcharge does not include a fee or charge that is imposed on a non-cash payment by —

+(a) a participant in a designated payment system within the meaning of the Payment Systems (Regulation) Act 1998 (Commonwealth); or

+(b) a person consistently within a voluntary undertaking given by the person to, and accepted by, the Reserve Bank of Australia,

+but includes any GST consequent on the payment terminal being made available.

 (2) A term has the same meaning in these regulations as it has in the Transport Co-ordination Act 1966 Part IIIB.

 [Regulation 2A inserted in Gazette 13 Dec 2013 p.
-6178.]
+6178; amended in Gazette 20 Feb 2015 p.
+690-1.]

 3. Fares and charges (Sch.
 1)